 Samsung Galaxy J3

 The Samsung Galaxy J3 isn’t a particularly memorable mobile or an especially innovative phone, but it has plenty of merits.
-Provided that you can get past the convoluted design, this phone works really well as a media player, namely thanks to that punchy screen, great expandability and some pretty decent battery life.
+Boasting quite a sturdy and attractive design, this affordable handset also serves up a 720p HD display and respectable battery life.
+Not to mention a decent enough 13-megapixel camera.